-After diagnosis, your mental health professional (or GP) will discuss with you a treatment plan.
-This is likely to include a combination of medication and therapy.
+After diagnosis, your mental health professional (or GP) will discuss with you a treatment plan, which may include a combination of medication and therapies.
 There are many types of therapy, and sometimes it can take a while to find the right one for you.
 The one rule with all therapy is that you get out what you put in – this therapy is there for you to get well, and stay well, and will only work if you are invested in it.
 Here are some of the common therapies you might be offered.

 DBT – Dialectical Behavioural Therapy